How to Write an Action Plan for Email Best Format

 There is an art to a successful email marketing campaign, and this area of business is getting lost in all of the noise online.
+Knowing how to write an action plan is an integral part to any campaign.

 Even some of the biggest names in e-commerce struggle to reach their optimal customers through email and simply send out generic blasts just to check a box off of the ole’ to-do list.